lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Use of Connection Identifiers with OSCORE {#ci-oscore}

 For OSCORE, the choice of a connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}), for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}).
-Therefore the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
+Therefore, the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
 Since the Recipient ID is a byte string and a EDHOC connection identifier is either a CBOR byte string or a CBOR integer, care must be taken when selecting the connection identifiers and converting them to Recipient IDs.
 A mapping from EDHOC connection identifier to OSCORE Recipient ID is specified in {{edhoc-to-oscore}}.

 ## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
-EDHOC is not bound to a particular transport layer, and can even be used in environments without IP.
+EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 The transport is responsible, where necessary, to handle:

 * message loss,
 * message reordering,